Refresh your home for less with these Memorial Day 2023 furniture deals | CNN Underscored

 Brentwood Home

 Get your interior summer upgrades started now during Brentwood Home’s Memorial Day sale.
-Now through May 30, you’ll save 10% off everything — from $240 off mattresses, $250 off adjustable bases and more.
+Now through May 30, you’ll save 10% off everything, starting from $240 off mattresses, $250 off adjustable bases and more.

 Transform the way you sleep by swapping out your old mattress for something new.
 Right now, you can get this Oceano Luxury Hybrid Mattress for 10% off.
 It’s made from GOTS-certified organic wool and cotton, cooling gel and 2,700 coils with supportive foam.